All Episodes

 That's who wrote that?

-Noah, you forgot the ears.
+No, you forgot the ears.

-That's what some of us just can't avoid noticing about Obama's the dumbo ears.
+That's what some of us just can't avoid noticing about Obama's the Dumbo ears.

 We don't see his black skin.